Up to 21 dead, doctor says, as anti-China riots spread in Vietnam

 Thousands of Vietnamese set fire to foreign factories and rampaged through industrial zones in Binh Duong and Dong Nai provinces near Ho Chi Minh City on Tuesday, officials said.
 Protests continued on Wednesday.

-Hundreds of Chinese working in the zones have fled, most to neighbouring Cambodia.
+Hundreds of Chinese working in the zones have fled, most to neighboring Cambodia and others by air.

 "Yesterday more than 600 Chinese people from Vietnam crossed at Bavet international checkpoint into Cambodia," Cambodian National Police spokesman Kirt Chantharith told Reuters.